Koketso750/HabitForge/README.md

 4. Push to your branch (`git push origin feature-branch`).
 5. Submit a pull request.

-## Contact
-For any queries or contributions, reach out via email at `koketsomatome750@gmail.com` or open an issue in the repository.

 ---
 Happy habit-building with HabitForge! 🚀